 Time Warner Cable didn’t have a very good reputation, regularly scoring dead last in consumer satisfaction surveys.
 Plus, it used a licensed trademark owned by its former parent company, Time Warner.
 There was no reason to keep that brand.
 It was a tarnished name and it cost money to continue using it.

-Charter’s customer service has always been pretty good.
+Charter’s customer service has always been pretty good, although its service isn’t super reliable.
 Their service centers are in the United States and in parts of the country where people tend to be friendly and helpful.
 But Charter had some financial problems in its past, peaking in a 2009 bankruptcy.
 Spectrum is a more futuristic-sounding brand, especially given that many Charter competitors use fiber optics.

 Using the Spectrum brand rids Charter of any baggage related to its legacy brands.
 In former Time Warner Cable areas, Charter started running billboards declaring, “Time Warner Cable is now Spectrum.
 It’s a new day.”